UbiquityRobotics/ubiquity_launches/README.md

 The executables in the `bin` directory are listed alphabetically
 below:

+* `loki_camera`:
+  This program will start the camera on a Loki with the appropriat Loki camera calibration information.

 * `loki_joystick_teleop`:
   This program is run on the robot and starts up a Loki platform with a PS3/XBox game controller to control robot motion.